Endava/cats/README.md

 - `IntegerFieldsLeftBoundaryFuzzer` - iterate through each Integer field and send requests with outside the range values on the left side in the targeted field
 - `IntegerFieldsRightBoundaryFuzzer` - iterate through each Integer field and send requests with outside the range values on the right side in the targeted field
 - `InvalidValuesInEnumsFieldsFuzzer` - iterate through each ENUM field and send invalid values
+- `InvalidReferencesFieldsFuzzer` - iterate through each path fuzz the path parameters with invalid references
-- `InvalidValuesInEnumsFieldsFuzzer` - iterate through each ENUM field and send invalid values
+- `IterateThroughEnumValuesFieldsFuzzer` - iterate through each enum field and send happy flow requests iterating through each possible enum values
 - `LeadingWhitespacesInFieldsTrimValidateFuzzer` - iterate through each field and send requests with Unicode whitespaces and invisible separators prefixing the current value in the targeted field
 - `LeadingControlCharsInFieldsTrimValidateFuzzer` - iterate through each field and send requests with Unicode control chars prefixing the current value in the targeted field
 - `LeadingSingleCodePointEmojisInFieldsTrimValidateFuzzer` - iterate through each field and send values prefixed with single code points emojis